marb61a/Course-Notes/Misc/Data Protection/Data Governance and Management Masterclass.md

   -

 Data Privacy: Controls by Data Classification
+  -
+  -

-59. Data Privacy: Media Downgrading and Redacting
+Data Privacy: Media Downgrading and Redacting
+  -
+  -

-60. Data Privacy: Data De-Identification and Anonymisation
+Data Privacy: Data De-Identification and Anonymisation -
+  -

-61. Data Ethics: Intro
+Data Ethics: Intro
+  -
+  - Intro to the section

 62. Data Ethics: The "Compliance Approach"